 - Dave Murray, Adrian Smith and Janick Gers of Iron Maiden

-- Jon Donais of Shadows Fall – “Celestion make the best hard rock heavy metal speakers on the planet.
+- Jon Donais of Shadows Fall (used with Vintage 30s)– “Celestion make the best hard rock heavy metal speakers on the planet.
 I wouldn’t put anything else in my cabinets.”

-The tone of the G12T-75 is now available to you as an impulse response, in 5 different cabinet options (1×12 closed and open back, 2×12 closed and open back, and 4×12 closed back) with 3 microphone options (Shure SM57, Royer R-121, Sennheiser MD421, and Neumann TLM 107 room mics).
+The tone of the G12T-75 is now available for you to download as impulse responses or dynamic speaker responses, in five different cabinet options (1×12 closed and open back, 2×12 closed and open back, and 4×12 closed back) with three microphone options (Shure SM57, Royer R-121, Sennheiser MD421, and Neumann TLM 107 room mics).

-By adding the G12T-75 IR to your collection you can achieve a similar effect by mixing different speaker IRs to get the balance you want between warm vintage tone and something more primal.
+By adding the G12T-75 to your speaker response collection you can achieve a similar effect by mixing different speaker IRs to get the balance you want between warm vintage tone and something more primal.

-Above all, the G12T-75 impulse response will appeal to anyone who enjoys mixing up their tone with a touch of the unconventional or rebellious.
-Enjoy on its own for some hardcore, high volume grunge (Malmsteen style) – or use it to complement the tone of one of your other favourite speakers for an unexpected tonal twist.
+Above all, the G12T-75 IRs and DSRs will appeal to anyone who enjoys mixing up their tone with a touch of the unconventional or rebellious.
+Enjoy on its own for some hardcore, high-volume grunge– or use it to complement the tone of one of your other favourite speakers for an unexpected tonal twist.

 Listening Resources for the G12T-75: